Joetech124/devreg/README.md

 ## Next Steps

 - Implement a user interface for interacting with the smart contract
+- Develop a comprehensive test suite using Clarinet
 - Explore integration with other Stacks ecosystem projects